 The virtual learning tools we embraced during the pandemic created many opportunities to better serve the diverse needs of different populations of students by tailoring the use of classroom time and teaching strategies to each population’s and each student’s specific needs.
 A 2020 study out of South West England found that students coping with social anxiety and other mental health issues prior to lockdown actually had an increase in mental health and well-being when they had access to a fully remote educational experience.
 Research clearly indicates the benefits of breaks and pitfalls of over-scheduling, suggesting that a hybrid learning approach that allows for self-pacing rather than seat time for seat time’s sake might work well for many students.
 To create a K12 system that is equitable, rigorous, and relevant, we must design a system of differentiated learning that meets all students’ unique needs.
 The possibilities presented by virtual learning tools are myriad and yet also exciting!

 Strategic deployment of the technology and techniques adopted in 2020 also allows for a more strategic use of data to further differentiate instruction and meet students where they are.
 Predictive data allows educators to not only track how a student is currently doing, but understand what those trends might mean for that student’s future and intervene as needed.
-(You can learn more about the powerful support that data can provide by attending one of our back to school webinars.)

 Blending traditional in person and virtual learning by incorporating fully remote, hybrid, and re-imagined in person options not only better caters to the unique needs of different populations of students, but allows for better analysis of what’s working, what’s not, and how to further support students who need it before their situations become dire.
 Together we can build a new normal that’s virtually unstoppable!